zhbanton/wdi_1_ruby_demo_basics/README.md

 * Read about one of the to_<something> methods and explain it to the student to your left.

 ## Variables
 Variables are pointers to objects.
-These objects we're going to contain here are of simple data types strings and numbers.
-But variables can hold any data type.
+These objects we're going to reference here are of simple data types strings and numbers.
+But variables can reference an object of any data type.

 * A variable in Ruby is just a label that is a reference, or pointer to an object.
-* A variable could point almost anything - a string, an array, a hash.
 * A variable name may only contain lowercase letters, numbers, and underscores.
-* A variable name should ideally make sense in the context of your program.
+* A variable name should make sense in the context of your program.
 Don't use variable names that are meaningless like x, y, foo.

 ### Demo/Code Along
 * Create a file variables.rb in the demo dir.